karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

     }
 }
 ```
-## netstat usage
+## netstat output

 - TCP connections are being reused.
-- If the application is being idle for some time, then TCP connection will get closed by the OS.
+- If the application is being idle for some time, then the TCP connections will get closed by the operating system.
 The next request will create a new TCP connection.
-- The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection won't be re-used anymore and a new one will be created.
+- The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection will be closed and won't be re-used anymore.
+The next request will create a new TCP connection.

 {{< video src="/videos/httpclient-scenario4.mp4" type="video/mp4" preload="auto" >}}

 Do you remember that in scenario 3, I mentioned an issue with DNS resolution?

-DNS resolution only occurs when a TCP connection is created, which means that if the DNS changes the TCP connection is unaware of it.
+DNS resolution only occurs when a TCP connection is created, which means that if the DNS changes after the TCP connection has been created, then the TCP connection is unaware of it.

 The solution to avoid this issue is to create **short-lived** TCP connections that can be reused.
-Thus, when the time specified by the ``PooledConnectionLifetime`` property is reached, the TCP connection is closed, and a new TCP connection is created, forcing DNS resolution to occur again.
+Thus, when the time specified by the ``PooledConnectionLifetime`` property is reached, the TCP connection is closed, and a new one is created, forcing DNS resolution to occur again.

 In the next video, I modify the ``hosts`` file on my computer to redirect the DNS address for ``jsonplaceholder.typicode.com`` to ``127.0.0.1``.